Jugglio/Minecraft/README.md

 ## Rate limiting

-Mojang has somec rate limiting in place so you are expected to cache the results! everything in this package, the limit is **600 requests every 10 minutes**.
+Mojang has some rate limiting in place so you are expected to cache the results.
+For everything in this package, the limit is **600 requests every 10 minutes**.
 Keep in mind Mojang might change this at any time.

 ## Credits